 Where Does It End?

 Wages may continue to spiral for the foreseeable future.
 Even in the event of an economic downturn as a result of Fed action, wages likely won’t fall.
 (As Parkin notes, “You can’t hire someone and pay them 40 percent less than their peers.”)
 Companies will still need to hire, and once wages have risen, it is virtually impossible to lower them.
 Instead, they will have to get creative.
-For one thing, C-Suites need to be nimble in terms of how they’re allocating resources, says Tim Ceci, a consultant for companies ranging from Nike to Nordstrom to Celine/LVMH and head of U.S. operations for retail tech company QVALON.
+For one thing, C-Suites need to be nimble in terms of how they’re allocating resources, says Tim Ceci, a consultant for companies ranging from Nike to Nordstrom to Celine/LVMH and head of business development, North America, at retail tech company QVALON.
 That means paying close attention to individual markets and understanding where they are short staffed or—potentially—have too many locations open.
 “In some cases, you may have 28 stores, but you may keep six closed for now because the wages are just too expensive, and you don’t have the scheduling bandwidth to do it.
 So instead, you can concentrate your resources on the other 22,” Ceci says.